 For the big general hype-up you could go for songs like:

 3. Bring it to the table

 Now it is time to think about how you bring the music to the table.
 Are you going to use a Bluetooth speaker and push it using your phone, or are you going to bring you whole surround system to do the job?
 This is really up to you.
-Storytelling is a lot of work, so it might be a good idea to appoint one player to the music so all you have to do is press play/pause whenever you want to.
+Narration is a lot of work, so it might be a good idea to appoint one player to the music so all you have to do is press play/pause whenever you want to.

 As an option to emphasize legend moments, you could use a

 Legend Boost.
 You basically give all the players one token to use as a Legend boost whenever they feel like it.
 Once they use this token, they can do something extraordinary.
 This can be a role-playing moment or in the middle of a heated battle.
-This would probably be the time where you as a storyteller ditch some of the rules and let the Legend go nuts.
+This would probably be the time where you as a narrator ditch some of the rules and let the Legend go nuts.
 Maybe the player wants to throw weapons across the battlefield to break the enemies spirit or start riding the big scary dragon instead of fighting it.
 This will be the moment for the legend, so it would be cool if you accompanied this with a special song (chosen by the players themselves).
-It is up to you as the storyteller how many tokens you allow and what you expect the players to do with a boost.
+It is up to you as the narrator how many tokens you allow and what you expect the players to do with a boost.
 If done correctly, it can be lots of fun.